Second Battle of Zawiya

-The Second Battle of Zawiya or Zawia was a battle in the Libyan Civil War between rebel anti-Gaddafi forces and forces loyal to Muammar Gaddafi for control of the Tripolitanian city of Zawia.
+The Second Battle of Zawiya or Zawia took place during the Libyan Civil War between rebel anti-Gaddafi forces and forces loyal to Muammar Gaddafi for control of the Tripolitania city of Zawia.

 Background

-Zawiya rose against Gaddafi on 24 February, and formed an important strategic obstacle to loyalists.
+Zawia rose up against Gaddafi on 24 February, and formed an important strategic obstacle to loyalists.
 Strong loyalist efforts were made to recover the city, and after withstanding two to three weeks of assault by two mechanized brigades (the Khamis and Hosban), the city fell on 10 March.
 This victory allowed loyalist forces to reconquer other rebel-held cities on the western Tripolitanian coast, including Zuwara.

 Rebel forces made an attempt to regain the city in mid-June, but this attempt was unsuccessful.

 Holding Zawiya was a priority for the pro-Gaddafi forces, as the city lies on their coastal supply route and is a vital control city on the route from Tripoli to Tunisia.
 It also is home to an important oil refinery, the only one in loyalist hands prior to the battle.